lockstockandbarrel/earth/docs/lesson2_ucs4.md

 which is a subset of the ASCII characters?

-Section 6.1(Processor character set) and 7.4.4(Character constants) provide guidance on this.
+Section 6.1(Processor character set) and 7.4.4(Character constants) of the Fortran 2023 Standard provide guidance on this.
 A lot is left up to the processor.
-A conservative interpretation implies that for ASCII input files a quoted constant string will represent bytes transferred directly to the variable or constant value being defined.
-What is left in question is what encoding ensues otherwise, when a file may be using one encoding like UTF-8, but a constant using another encoding such as UCS-4 is being declared.
+A conservative interpretation implies that for ASCII input files a quoted constant string must be composed of one-byte ASCII characters.

+What is left in question is what encoding ensues when this criteria is not met.

 For example, currently if I edit a UTF-8 file and create
 ```fortran